bitmark-inc/bitmark-android-arch/README.md

 ### Architecture

 This project is built in [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture with partially [Android Jetpack](https://developer.android.com/jetpack) integration.
-We all so apply Repository pattern, DAO pattern for the persistence layer and Dependency Injection for project's object injection.
+We also apply Repository pattern, DAO pattern for the persistence layer and Dependency Injection for project's object injection.

 There are 3 main layers in this structure:
 - Model: Data processor with all data logic inside, located in `/data` folder